DaveO-Home/embedded-acceptance-tests/README.md

   1. `npm start`  -  This should start a Node Server with port 3080.
   1. Start a browser and enter `localhost:3080/dist/<bundler>/appl/testapp.html`
   1. For Brunch the Production Url is `localhost:3080/dist/brunch/testapp.html` or `localhost:3080/dist/brunch`
+  1. For Parcel the Production Url is `localhost:3080/dist/parcel/testapp.html`

-You can repeat the procedure with "webpack", "browserify", "stealjs" or "rollup".
+You can repeat the procedure with "webpack", "browserify", "stealjs" or "rollup", "brunch", "parcel" or "brocolli".
 Output from the build can be logged by setting the environment variable `USE_LOGFILE=true`.

 Normally you can also run the test bundles(dist_test) from the node express server.
 However, when switching between development karma testing and running the test(dist_test) application, some resources are not found because of the "base/dist_test" URL.
-To fix this run `gulp rebuild` from the `<bundler>/build` directory.
+To fix this, run `gulp rebuild` from the `<bundler>/build` directory.

 __Note__; There was a Production build problem with __Rollup__, ES6, can-component and two-way binding.
 The problem was fixed by re-coding the tools page selection element with a Bootstrap Dropdown Component.
 Therefore, the toolstest.js specs were also modified.